 What is Vaping?

-Nicotine vaping is one of the most effective tools for quitting smoking and is substantially less harmful than smoking tobacco.
+Nicotine vaping is substantially less harmful than smoking.
+It’s also one of the most effective tools for quitting smoking.

 There are many different types of vapes available and costs can vary, but they’re much cheaper than cigarettes.
 You can find out about the different types and what might work best for you by talking to a stop smoking advisor or by visiting your local vape shop.